jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 {{% fragment %}}It depends.{{% /fragment %}}

 {{% note %}}
-Of all the metrics, throughput is the most subjective to organizational goals.
-A large cloud-native organization actively developing a critical product line will require far higher levels of throughput than a small team maintaining legacy software or niche internal tooling.
+Of all the metrics, throughput is the most subjective to org goals.
+A large cloud-native org actively developing a critical product line will require far higher levels of throughput than a small team maintaining legacy software or niche internal tooling.
 It really does depend.
-There's isn't a universally applicable throughput target - it needs to be set according to your internal business requirements.
+There's not a universally applicable throughput target - it needs to be set according to your internal business requirements.
 The type of work, the resources available, the expectations of your users all play into it.
 Far more important than the volume of work you’re doing is the quality and impact of that work.
 {{% /note %}}

 ---